Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 - **Fictional PNRs**: Fictional part numbers are marked with **FN**.
 - **Sustainability & Circularity**: Emphasis on energy-efficient designs, recyclable materials, modular components, and digital training to minimize environmental impact.

 This table details the **Power Plant System** for the ROBBBO-T Aircraft, ensuring efficiency, safety, and sustainability in operations.
-Let me know if you need further additions or clarifications!

 ---